punkish/punkish/entries/W/WR/WRI/Wrinkled/index.md

 emm: ... muddy ditches ...
 ett. ... the mountains of the wrinkled earth, and the valleys of the moon.
 emm: don't go overboard, you'll be calling her a landscape painter soon.
-ett: that's the point, wrinkled paper is a landscape, no less than the main in the moon.
+ett: that's the point, wrinkled paper is a landscape, no less than the man in the moon.
 emm: then maybe liliana is a cartographer.
 ett: good grief, i'd never thought of that!